Région Sud-Ouest

 Grape varieties and wine styles

-The Southwest is one of the French regions richest in indigenous grape varieties.
+The South-West is one of the French regions richest in indigenous grape varieties.

 Among the best known: